Oh Wait… They Did

-Someone said the unity behind things can’t be demonstrated.
+Someone said the unity behind things can’t be shown.

 That it’s poetry, not particulate.